almostearthling/whenever/README.md

 All of the above listed items are fully configurable via a TOML configuration file, that _must_ be specified as the only mandatory argument on the command line.
 The syntax of the configuration file is described in the following sections.

 Every type of check is performed periodically, even the ones involving _event_ based conditions[^4]: the periodic time interval at which the conditions are checked is referred here as _tick_, and the tick interval can be specified in the configuration file -- defaulting at 5 seconds.
 Note that, since performing all checks in the same instant at every tick could cause usage peaks in terms of computational resources, there is the option to attempt to randomly distribute some of the checks within the tick interval, by explicitly specifying this behaviour in the configuration file.

+The configuration can be also modified while the scheduler application is running, using a specific [command](#input-commands), in a dynamic fashion that does not reset the items whose configuration is unchanged.

 ## CLI